nvitya/rk3506-mcu/README.md

 remote processor driver for their linux.
 With this remote processor driver, the "MCU" bare-metal code can be loaded, started and stopped using the kernel file interface at `/sys/class/remoteproc/remoteproc0`.
 This is the recommended way controlling an extra processor, implemented by big names like ST, NXP or Ti.

-# Remote Processor Driver for rk3506
+# Remote Processor Driver for the rk3506

-to be continued
+Unfortunately the neither the chip manufacturer (Rockchip) nor the board manufacturer provides remote processor driver for the rk3506 (or any Rockchip SoCs).
+Unfortunately I could not find any working example using the MCU Core.
+There are some traces in the rockchip u-boot source code which loads a special amp.img but I don't know how to get it working.

+# Testing

-(I bougt a Luckfox Lyra Plus for the testing.)
+I bougt a Luckfox Lyra Plus for the testing.
+I included the stuff I use for testing into the subdirectory `test-configs`.